The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 North Dakota has the lowest unemployment rate among 16- to 24-year-olds.
 The unemployment rate for that age group is more than four times as high in Mississippi.

-This is actually one of the most critical factors for young people to consider since saving for retirement when you’re young is one of the best money moves you could make.
+This is one of the most critical factors for young people to consider since saving for retirement when you’re young is one of the best money moves you could make.

 Affordable housing